USA Soccer Betting Guide For 2026

 After picking your match (but don't put it in stone yet; we have some more advice below), it's time to see the lines.
 Check out which line looks the best to you and which line gives you the best shot at winning.

-For instance, let's say the last five times Chelsea and Arsenal have met that there have been at least 5 combined goals, and the O/U is 3.5.
+For instance, let's say the last five times Chelsea and Arsenal have met, there have been at least 5 combined goals, and the O/U is 3.5.
 Now, in this instance, taking the over might be a smart play.
 Use this sort of logic with every line you're looking at.
 For instance, if team B has trouble winning at team A's home pitch, then take A for the straight home win.

 Step 4: Use Math to Guide You